patrick-oreilly/patrick-oreilly/README.md

 ## Hi there 👋
-I'm a Computer Science at The University Of Galway with a passion for software development.
+I'm a Computer Science student at The University Of Galway with a passion for software development.

 ## Some more background
 ### What I'm working on